-Dante O’Hara is a postdoctoral researcher in materials science based in Washington, D.C.
-He received his PhD in 2019 from the University of California, Riverside.
+Dante O’Hara, PhD, is a postdoctoral researcher in materials science based in Washington, D.C.
+He received his doctorate in 2019 from the University of California, Riverside.
 Dante is an organizer and member of the National Society of Black Physicists and Science for the People.

 Jasen Jackson (Lead Editor)

 Søren Hough & Matt Moss (SftP Online Editors)